Alpha Delta Phi: The Crest

-The Crest, which is the coat of arms, consists of the shield or escutcheon divided vertically in equal parts of green and white.
+The Crest, which is the coat of arms, consists of the shield or escutcheon divided vertically into equal parts of green and white.
 It is bordered in black and studded with pearls.
 There is a small gold line between the center part of the shield and the border which has no particular significance except as a line of partition.
-On the shield in honor point are three Greek letters, horizontally aligned, alpha, delta, phi in gold.
-Above the shield is an esquires helmet in profile facing left with visor closed.
+On the shield in honor point are three Greek letters, horizontally aligned, alpha, delta, and phi in gold.
+Above the shield is an esquires helmet in profile facing left with the visor closed.
 Behind the shield is a Sword and Spear, both pointing upwards and both crossed saltirewise.
 Flanking the shield and issuing from the scroll on either side are two gold sprays of laurel leaved in gold.
 Beneath the escutcheon is a motto ribbon bearing the Latin phrase "Manus Multae Cor Unum", meaning "many hands, one heart".
 The whole escutcheon is radiant, meaning rays emanate from the top between the Spearpoint and Sword and base.
 There is a nimbus of very fine stars around the outer perimeter of the lower nimbus.
 Beneath the scroll is the date 1832.